Samir4569/Airbnb_analysis/README.md

 * 2. What are the busiest times of the year to visit Seattle?
 By how much do prices spike?
 * 3. Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Seattle?

+## Sentiment Analysis Results
-1) I performed a sentiment analysis and identified the most frequently used words in reviews for the top 20 neighborhoods.
-Based on these results, it seems fair to say that these neighborhoods are worth visiting.
+- Performed sentiment analysis and identified the most frequently used words in reviews for the top 20 neighborhoods.
+The key terms for each neighborhood are:

-Broadway: apartment, clean, comfortable, great, hill Central Business District: apartment, clean, comfortable, great, perfect Columbia City: city, clean, comfortable, great, nice East Queen Anne: clean, comfortable, great, perfect, space
+  - **Broadway:** apartment, clean, comfortable, great, hill
+  - **Central Business District:** apartment, clean, comfortable, great, perfect
+  - **Columbia City:** city, clean, comfortable, great, nice
+  - **East Queen Anne:** clean, comfortable, great, perfect, space
-Eastlake: clean, comfortable, easy, great, nice Fairmount Park: clean, comfortable, great, nice, west First Hill: apartment, clean, comfortable, easy, great
+  - **Eastlake:** clean, comfortable, easy, great, nice
+  - **Fairmount Park:** clean, comfortable, great, nice, west
+  - **First Hill:** apartment, clean, comfortable, easy, great
-Fremont: clean, comfortable, fremont, great, space
+  - **Fremont:** clean, comfortable, fremont, great, space
-Gatewood: clean, comfortable, great, nice, recommend
+  - **Gatewood:** clean, comfortable, great, nice, recommend
+- Based on these results, it appears that these neighborhoods are highly recommended.

+## Busiest Month Analysis
-2) Using the groupby and mean functions, I determined that July is the busiest month. month - the sum of avilable places
+- Using the `groupby` and `mean` functions, I determined that July is the busiest month for availability.
+  - Monthly average availability:
-7    0.304679
+    - **July:** 0.304679
-6    0.334716
+    - **June:** 0.334716
-5    0.388274
+    - **May:** 0.388274
-4    0.401806
+    - **April:** 0.401806

+## Cheapest Month and New Visitors
-3) After determining the cheapest average price per month and analyzing new visitors, I found that new visitors arrived in the month with the lowest average price.
+- After analyzing the average price per month and the presence of new visitors, I found that new visitors tend to book during the month with the lowest average price(June).

-month - avg price for each month
-1     267.474076
-2     267.474076
-3     267.474076
-4     267.474076
-5     267.474076
-6     266.927041

-df_new_visitor['month'].unique()
-output : array([6])
+  - Monthly average prices:
+    - **January:** 267.47
+    - **February:** 267.47
+    - **March:** 267.47
+    - **April:** 267.47
+    - **May:** 267.47s
+    - **June:** 266.93
+  - New visitors primarily booked in June, the month with the lowest average price.